alexandria-p/BugleMaestro/README.md

 This mod should work with *Pocket Bugle* (https://thunderstore.io/c/peak/p/mondash/PocketBugle/) also by Matthew Ondash/mondash.
 You may want to remap the bind key used by *Pocket Bugle* for summoning the Bugle in-game, to make sure it does not clash with this mod's controls.

-### Are there any other ways I can play the Bugle?

 ### Changelog